Keto Cooking With Palm Oil: Nutritional Benefits vs. Environmental Costs

-A glass bottle of kitchen oil with green fresh basil leaves and a tomato on the side is placed on a wooden table-like surface, making dieters wonder is palm oil keto or not.
+A glass bottle of kitchen oil sits alongside fresh green basil leaves and a tomato On a wooden table-like surface.

 Although palm oil is keto, there are some environmental and human rights impacts that may make one hesitant to go with this option so we’ll offer plenty of other cooking oil suggestions that are better all around and won’t kick anyone out of ketosis.
 We’ll also cover their macros, flavors, and what we advise to use each one for.